mlan/docker-openldap/README.md

 #### `LDAP_DONTADDDCOBJECT`

-This is an optional variable, undefined by default, which when set to a non-empty string prevents seeding of the users database with default `dcObject` when the `LDAP_SEEDDIR1` is empty during seeding.
+This is an optional variable, undefined by default, which when set to a non-empty string prevents seeding of the users database with default domain component entry,  `dcObject`, when the `LDAP_SEEDDIR1` is empty during seeding.
 This leaves the users database completely empty, should this be desired.

 #### `LDAP_CONFDIR`